 4. The seven most common mistakes in internal audits

-Mistake 1: Inadequate audit program, wrong focus
+Mistake 1: Inadequate audit programme, wrong focus

 Mistake 2: Wrong frequency